Philip Doddridge: Death and legacy

 In 1751, Doddridge's health, which had never been good, broke down.
 He sailed for Lisbon on 30 September of that year; the change was unavailing, and he died there of tuberculosis.
-He was buried in the British Cemetery in Lisbon, where his grave and tomb may still be seen.
+He was buried in the British Cemetery, Lisbon, where his grave may be seen.
+A second tombstone was added to his grave in 1828.

 Doddridge worked towards a united Nonconformist body that would have wide appeal, retaining highly cultured elements without alienating those less educated.
 His best known work, The Rise and Progress of Religion in the Soul (1745), dedicated to Isaac Watts, was often reprinted and became widely influential.
 It was through reading it, together with Isaac Milner, that William Wilberforce began the spiritual journey which eventually led to his conversion.
 It is said that this work best illustrates Doddridge's religious genius, and it has been widely translated.
 His other well-known works include: The Family Expositor (6 vols., 1739–1756); Life of Colonel Gardiner (1747); and a Course of Lectures on Pneumatology, Ethics and Divinity (1763).
 Doddridge also published several courses of sermons on particular topics.

-John Wesley stated, in the Preface to his Notes on the New Testament, that he was indebted to 'the Family Expositor of the late pious and learned Dr. Doddridge' for some 'useful observations'.
+John Wesley stated, in the Preface to his Notes on the New Testament, that he was indebted to "the Family Expositor of the late pious and learned Dr. Doddridge" for some "useful observations".

-Many of Doddridge's hymns, such as "O God of Bethel, by whose hand", continue to be used to this day across the English-speaking world.
-"O God of Bethel" appears as № 497 in The Hymnal 1940, and № 709 in The Hymnal 1982 of the Episcopal Church, and as № 269 in the Presbyterian Hymnal (1990).
-"How Gentle God's Commands" appears as № 69 in the Methodist Hymnal (1939), № 53 in the Methodist Hymnal (1966), and as № 681 in the Trinity Hymnal (1990).

 Doddridge's academy evolved into New College, Hampstead, later known as New College London, a centre for training Congregational and then United Reformed Church ministers.
 (This college is not connected with Royal Holloway, University of London, also a constituent college of the University of London and briefly known as Royal Holloway and Bedford New College when those two colleges merged in the 1970s.)
 The library of the college, which held a large collection of his manuscripts, was transferred to Dr Williams's Library in 1976.